Delph

 Delph (Old English (ge)delf a quarry) is a village in the civil parish of Saddleworth in the Metropolitan Borough of Oldham, in Greater Manchester, England.
-Historically within the West Riding of Yorkshire, it lies amongst the Pennines on the River Tame below the village of Denshaw, 4 mi east-northeast of Oldham, and 1+3/4 mi north-northwest of Uppermill.
+Historically within the West Riding of Yorkshire, it lies amongst the Pennines on the River Tame below the village of Denshaw, 4 mi east-northeast of Oldham and 1+3/4 mi north-northwest of Uppermill.

-The centre of the village has barely changed from the 19th century when a number of small textile mills provided employment for the local community.
+The centre of the village has barely changed from the 19th century, when a number of small textile mills provided employment for the local community.
 There is a significant first century AD Roman fort at Castleshaw.

+Culture

 The village is home to one of the Saddleworth Whit Friday brass band contests, with in the region of seventy-five bands from across the UK and beyond marching down the main street at five-minute intervals on the evening of the contest which often continues into the early hours.
-In the village of Dobcross a Henry Livings memorial prize is open to bands who play on any of the morning's walks on Whit Friday.
+In the village of Dobcross, a Henry Livings memorial prize is open to bands who play on any of the morning's walks on Whit Friday.

 It is also home to the Millgate Arts Centre, the home of the Saddleworth Players.
 This group puts on six plays a year, as well as hosting a number of other events throughout the year.

+Delph has featured in several films: